Observational Signatures of Massive Black Hole Progenitor Pathways: Could Leo I a Smoking Gun?: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank Nick Stone, Giacomo Fragione and Vivienne Baldassare for reading and providing feedback on early drafts of the text.
 J.R. acknowledges support from the Royal Society and Science Foundation Ireland under grant number URF$\backslash$R1$\backslash$191132.
 JR also thanks the organisers of the \textsc{Intermediate Mass Black Holes: New Science from Stellar Evolution to Cosmology} during which the concept for this paper was born.
 F.P. acknowledges support from a Clay Fellowship administered by the Smithsonian Astrophysical Observatory.
 This work was also supported by the Black Hole Initiative at Harvard University, funded by grants from the John Templeton Foundation and the Gordon and Betty Moore Foundation.
+We thank the anonymous referee for a constructive report.